ENTER THE WORLD OF CRESCENT CITY...

 Short Stories: Movable Type / The Fix / Parting Shot / Survivors' Pension

 "Movable Type" is published in the Canadian crime writing anthology, AB Negative (Coffin Hop Press, 2015), and was an Arthur Ellis Awards finalist for Best Short Story.
 This story stars Valeria Monteverde, a reporter for the Crescent City Herald, and Lola Starke’s best friend.
 The action in “Movable Type” happens about two weeks prior to the events in Die On Your Feet.

 "The Fix" is published in the inaugural issue of Sleuth Magazine (August 2015).
 Butch Starke, Lola’s father, is the main character in this tale, set in 1910, which also features Nicky Lo, who appears prominently in the Lola Starke novel, In For A Pound.

 "Parting Shot" is published in The Dame Was Trouble (Coffin Hop Press, 2018), an anthology of Canadian women crime writers, edited by a team of women, in acknowledgement of The Year of Publishing Women.
 This short story focuses on a particular member of the powerful Wu family, introduced in Devil Take the Hindmost.

-"Survivors’ Pension" is a fun and challenging departure from my other short stories, as it takes place in Vancouver, BC, and in modern times, rather than in Crescent City during the 1930s and earlier.
-I got to extrapolate the alternate history I created for Crescent City and explore what contemporary west coast life might look like—for the down and out, that is.
-The anthology is part of the long and esteemed line of ‘City Noir’ anthologies published by indie press, Akashic Books, out of NYC.
+"Survivors’ Pension" is published in Vancouver Noir (Akashic Books, 2018) and takes place in modern times, rather than in fictional Crescent City during the 1930s and earlier.
+The setting and world are extrapolated from the alternate history of Crescent City, as an exploration of what contemporary west coast life with ghosts and magic might look like—for the down and out.
+The anthology is part of the long and esteemed line of ‘City Noir’ anthologies.

 Other (non-fiction): SG Wong was published in the September 2015 issue of Avenue Edmonton magazine.
 She wrote the #YEG essay for that month.
 Read it here.